 I do recall that when I was nine years old, I wrote my first project on the second world war.
 I remember reading a paragraph in a book I had borrowed from the library that said that fascism in the UK was very unlikely to ever really ugly had because of the nature and constitution of British society and its people.

 We now live in a society where young people have the privilege of growing up and being educated amongst peers from different ethnicities and religions, and to for them, this diversity is not something that they perceive as a dividing force but as a regular part of their upbringing.
-I also realise that living in a middle-class, educated bubble can protect you from the raw realities of life where some communities fight tooth and nail what little resources they have and that can manifest in the form of hate.
+I also realise that living in a middle-class, educated bubble can protect you from the raw realities of life where some communities fight tooth and nail for what little resources they have and that can manifest in the form of hate.

-I am now nearly reaching my 50th year born in the Midlands; I spent most of my childhood growing up in the north of England and now live in London.
+I am now nearly reaching my 50th year, born in the Midlands; I spent most of my childhood growing up in the north of England and now live in London.
 I’ve worked as a diversity trainer and advisor for the police and the government for over ten years.
-While I realise the ignorance and fear are still prevalent in our society, I honestly never saw this new wave of fascism within our global, diverse society coming.
+While I realise that ignorance and fear are still prevalent in our society, I honestly never saw this new wave of fascism within our global, diverse society coming.

-One of the areas I studied while training to be a diversity advisor was to explore organisational bullying and harassment in the workplace and causes of collective discrimination and hate.
+One of the areas I studied while training to be a diversity advisor was to explore organisational bullying and harassment in the workplace and the causes of collective discrimination and hate.
 Interestingly enough the behaviours displayed in bullying and harassment are very similar to those that can occur in a much broader context and even in cases of genocide on a societal level.

 What do I mean by this?
 Gordon Allport was an American psychologist in the 1950’s who explored values, prejudice and discrimination.
 Allport wanted to explore how it was possible for genocide to have occurred within society and in particular Nazi Germany.
 He devised a scale that mapped the journey of prejudice, discrimination to extermination – called the Allport’s Scale of Prejudice and Discrimination.
 He divided the stages into five steps which consist of anti-locution, avoidance, discrimination, physical attack and finally extermination.
 Allport’s scale has been one of the most defining and influential models of human behaviour that I have studied and explained many of my childhood experiences growing up in 1970s England.
 Other psychologists have mapped Allport’s scale against many examples of genocide, which all follow the same pattern and go through the five steps to genocide.